James Gardner (surveyor): Ordnance Survey role

 In 1823, Colby recommended Gardner succeed William Faden as official map-seller to the Ordnance Survey (OS), stipulating that Gardner would not sell maps which competed with that of OS, which had previously been an issue.
 He was due to remain in the role for two years, but in 1825 Colby advised the Ordnance Board that Gardner's services would be needed for longer.
 Colby was asked how long he thought the services of his assistant would need to be retained, but this request was, it seems, overlooked for nine years, during which time Gardner was being paid £105 per annum "for occasional computations".
 The board considered the services performed by Gardner for this salary to be almost nominal and, as such, proposed that it be stopped.

 By 1823, Gardner had three roles: "Ordnance Survey computer, sole agent for the sale of its maps, and map-seller and/or cartographer of non-competing maps".

-His first and most ambitious map was that of the western and eastern hemisphere in 1825, each 48 in in diameter.
+His first and most ambitious map was that of the Western Hemisphere and Eastern Hemisphere in 1825, each 48 in in diameter.
 It was in a similar format to Aaron Arrowsmith's 1808 map, but updated, corrected and enlarged.

 Gardner, with Colby, was one of the founding members of the Royal Geographical Society in 1830.